 Let’s look at the demographics of Villanova undergraduates:

-Geographically, the breakdown of the undergraduate student body is follows.
+Geographically, the breakdown of the Class of 2026 is as follows:

 As with all selective colleges, those from lower-populated, more remote areas of the country (e.g. Wyoming, South Dakota, and Alaska) enjoy a boost to their admissions prospects.